-- Caltrain now expects to file the CEQA Notice of Determination in December 2024, three months later than reported in May 2024.
+- Caltrain had expected to file the CEQA Notice of Determination in December 2024, three months later than reported in May 2024, but this did not occur.
 TJPA and Caltrain do not foresee any impacts due to the delay.
 Caltrain anticipates the need for a CEQA Addendum based on the Package 4KYB scope of work.
-The draft CEQA Addendum section inputs have been completed, the TJPA/Caltrain review process for the draft CEQA addendum was completed in August 2024 and the final Addendum had been anticipated in November 2024, but the effort has been put on hold. - The Draft NEPA Re-Evaluation Report for FTA review is being prepared and completion had been anticipated in November 2024, but the effort has been put on hold. - Based on the discussions at their October 31, 2024 meeting, TJPA and Caltrain agreed to pause the above efforts to resolve issues of responsibility and actions between both parties and to reach agreement on actions needed to fulfill the CEQA requirements.
+The draft CEQA Addendum section inputs have been completed, the TJPA/Caltrain review process for the draft CEQA addendum was completed in August 2024 and the final Addendum had been anticipated in November 2024, but the effort has been put on hold.
+Caltrain provided review comments on the draft addendum on November 11, 2024 and met with TJPA on November 25, 2024 to review comments and discuss next steps. - The Draft NEPA Re-Evaluation Report for FTA review is being prepared and completion had been anticipated in November 2024, but the effort has been put on hold. - Based on the discussions at their October 31, 2024 meeting, TJPA and Caltrain agreed to pause the above efforts to resolve issues of responsibility and actions between both parties and to reach agreement on actions needed to fulfill the CEQA requirements.
+TJPA and Caltrain met again on December 16, 2024 to plan efforts to advance progress on agreed-upon actions by both agencies.